bestattendance/di/README.md

 ### Install the application
 - Clone the public git repository into a clean directory: `git clone git@github.com:bestattendance/di.git .`
 - Install dependencies: `composer install`

-## Important Note about PHPUnit
-PHPUnit is installed locally with Composer for this project.
-If running `phpunit` from the command line results in "No Tests Executed", try running it from the vendor directory thusly: `./vendor/bin/phpunit`.